Element84/filmdrop-ui/README.md

 ### `npm start`

-Runs the app for local dev: at [http://localhost:5173](http://localhost:5173)
+Runs the app locally at <http://localhost:5173>

 This uses the env vars found in `.env`.